 This is a skin lesion caused by an allergic reaction.
 Hives are an example of wheals.

 Secondary skin lesions are the result of irritated or manipulated primary skin lesions.
 For example, if someone scratches a mole until it bleeds, the resulting lesion, a crust, is now a secondary skin lesion.

 The most common secondary skin lesions include:

 People with allergies may also be more likely to develop skin lesions related to their allergy.
-People diagnosed with an auto-immune disease such as psoriasis will continue to be at risk for skin lesions throughout their lives.
+People diagnosed with an autoimmune disease such as psoriasis will continue to be at risk for skin lesions throughout their lives.

 In order to diagnose a skin lesion, a dermatologist or doctor will want to conduct a full physical exam.
 This will include observing the skin lesion and asking for a full account of all symptoms.
 To confirm a diagnosis, they make take skin samples, perform a biopsy of the affected area, or take a swab from the lesion to send to a lab.

 Treatment is based on the underlying cause or causes for skin lesions.
-A doctor will take into account the type of lesion, personal health history, and any unsuccessful treatments previously attempted.
+A doctor will take into account the type of lesion, personal health history, and any treatments previously attempted.

-First-line treatments are often topical medications to help clean, disinfect, and protect the affected area.
+First-line treatments are often topical medications to help treat the inflammation and protect the affected area.
 Topical medication can also provide mild symptom relief to stop pain, itching, or burning caused by the skin lesion.

 If your skin lesions are the result of a systemic infection, such as shingles or chicken pox, you may be prescribed oral medications to help ease the symptoms of the disease, including skin lesions.

 Skin lesions that are infected are typically lanced and drained to provide treatment and relief.
 Suspicious-looking moles that have been changing over time may need to be removed surgically.